crontab/Multiplexer/README.md

 Here are the scenarios that are covered by the Multiplexer utilities:

 **Scenario 1:** execute an async block, typically a network call, and return the result to one or more callers.
 Various parts of your app may be requesting e.g. the user's profile simultaneously at program startup; you want to make sure the network request is performed only once, then the result is returned to all parts of the app that requested the object.
-We call this **multiplexing**.
+We call it **multiplexing** (not to be confused with multiplexing in networking).

 Additionally, provide caching of the result in memory for a certain period of time.
 Subsequent calls to this multiplexer may return the cached result unless some time-to-live (TTL) elapses, in which case a new network call is made transparently.